-IFRS 17 Insurance Contracts will replace IFRS 4 Insurance Contracts and is effective for accounting periods beginning on or after 1 January 2023.
-In line with the requirements of the FReM, IFRS 17 will be implemented, as interpreted and adapted for the public sector, with effect from 1 April 2023.
+IFRS 17 Insurance Contracts has replaced IFRS 4 Insurance Contracts and is effective for accounting periods beginning on or after 1 January 2023.
+In line with the requirements of the FReM, IFRS 17 has been implemented, as interpreted and adapted for the public sector, with effect from 1 April 2023.